Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Currency counters have a medium level of supply chain risk.
-The prices of the inputs needed to produce currency counting equipment are sometimes volatile.
-Manufacturers purchase electronic components, plastic and steel, all of which fluctuate in price regularly.
-These goods are provided in part by petrochemical manufacturers and iron ore...
+Currency counter manufacturers purchase electronic components, plastic and steel, all of which fluctuate in price at a moderate to a high degree.
+These goods are provided in part by petrochemical manufacturers and iron ore mining companies, which exposes currency counter...
 Subscribe to learn more.